 My name is Alesia and I’m a wedding videographer that specializes in Super 8mm cameras and film.

 This blog post is just the TIP of the Super 8 iceberg.
-If you’re dying to learn EVERYTHING there is to know about Super 8 and how myself and others have incorporated it into our businesses, stay tuned for the Super 8mm Course dropping in *February 2023.
+If you’re dying to learn EVERYTHING there is to know about Super 8 and how myself and others have incorporated it into our businesses, then join us in the Super 8mm Course!

 How much does a Super8mm camera cost?

 Super 8 cameras can range from $20-$3000 dollars.
 On average, the standard working “Film tested” camera can range from $200-$500.

 Where do I buy a Super 8mm camera?

 When buying a super 8 camera, the most important thing to note about it, is that it says FILM TESTED from a reputable seller with high ratings.
 When it says “FILM TESTED,” it means that the seller ran a film roll through the camera and got it developed to prove that the camera’s motor is functioning properly and internal components are clean and working.

 You’ll notice the jump in price when a super 8 says film tested versus not tested.
 When the title of the listing says *NOT TESTED, it’s best to assume that it’s broken or will need repairs.